johnalison/obsidian-notes/Journal/19 August 2024 Monday.md

 # [[mixed2.0]]
 - update presenations with hT and top reco
 - Adding a fix (?) for jet selection (int to bools) for the hT calculation
+	- Did indeed fix the hT Calculation
 - Running on **cmslpc333**
-- selJets fixed hT distribution
 - randomize assignment of deepJet scores to fix (?) top reconstruction.
 	- Did indeed fix the top reconstruction!
 Next to tt_vs_mj!